Essentials List for Minimalist Living

 • Measuring cups and spoons

-• Depending on your cooking habits, cooking utensils- spatula, ladle, whisk, tongs, and others.
+• Depending on your cooking habits, cooking utensils- spatula, ladle, whisk, tongs, etc.

 • Food storage Tupperware